SewingBytes/sewingbytes.github.com/_posts/2012-12-23-Jeans-Button.md

 Sometimes projects get put off... way off.
 My wife asked me if I could sew the button back onto her jeans a long time ago, 6-12 months ago.
-Somehow the simplest little projects are the hardest to get in to.
+Somehow the simplest little projects are the hardest to get done.
 I generally have a rule that if a project takes less than 2 minutes I just do it.
 I don't write it down on a list or put it off at all, I just do it.
 Sewing a button back on jeans is more like a 3 minute project and I don't have any rules for that so finally I'm